 As a whole, your business plan must include a market, product/service, and financial analysis.

 This last point is crucial.
-You must include a financial projection including the specific sources of financing you will receive to have your business operating effectively.
+You must include a financial projection including specific funding you will receive to have your business operating effectively.

 Maximize your chances of success: Rely on specialists to craft your business plan